 Q: I like reading books on my e-reader - can I get a download instead of the printed book?

-A: The printed book is our priority, and works well because of all the diagrams, which can vary in quality on the Kindle, Nook, or other device.
+A: The printed book is the best solution, and works well because of all the diagrams, which can vary in quality on the Kindle, Nook, or other device.
 However, we also sell the book on electronic readers, and will provide a printable pdf of the charts if you need it - just e-mail me, email@example.com to get it.

 Q: It is possible to practice using technical analysis without spending a lot?
 I don’t want to pay while I’m learning.

 A: Certainly.
 There are several software solutions that allow you to use all the technical indicators on real data to develop your trading strategies, and some are free.
 We use NinjaTrader, which you can get for free, with Kinetic, which provides free end-of-day data, for the charts in the book.